 Unfortunately, the increased attendance also comes at an increased cost.
 Every performance comes at a fixed costs of $180 to the owner plus a variable cost of $0.04 per attendee.

-The owner would like to know the exact relationship between profit and ticket price so that he can determine the price at which he can make the highest profit.
+The owner would like to know the exact relationship between profit and ticket price so that he can maximize his profit.

 The costs consist of two parts: a fixed part ($180) and a variable part that depends on the number of attendees.
-Given that the number of attendees is a function of the ticket price, a function for computing the cost of a show also consumes the price of a ticket and uses it to compute the number of tickets sold with attendees:Again, this function also uses attendees to determine the number of attendees.
+Given that the number of attendees is a function of the ticket price, a function for computing the cost of a show must also consume the ticket price so that it can re-use the attendees function:

-Finally, profit is the difference between revenue and costs:
+Finally, profit is the difference between revenue and costs for some given ticket price:

-Exercise 24.
-Determine the potential profit for the following ticket prices: $1, $2, $3, $4, and $5.
+Exercise 28.
+Determine the potential profit for these ticket prices: $1, $2, $3, $4, and $5.
 Which price should the owner of the movie theater choose to maximize his profits?
-Determine the best ticket price down to a dime.
+Determine the best ticket price to a dime.

 write “(define ”,